ctalandi/TOOLS/FORCING/GLORYS12V1/README.md

 FTPbatch_jobs_snap.pbs <br>
 get_glorys12v1_daily_snap.py > set the tag list by hand in this script and specify if it's to get a monthly file <br>
 > qsub FTPbatch_jobs_snap.pbs

+### Set an unlimited time record:
+Since few problems occur when submitting a job, this is done in an interactive way. <br>
+It relies on the  *ncks -O --mk_rec_dmn time_counter ....* NCO command